imsodin/awoiaf/README.md

 $ python -m nltk.downloader punkt averaged_perceptron_tagger
 ```

-NOTE: you may need to setup PYTHONPATH to include the path of installed modules if those were installed into non-default locations (for instance if you installed it into your user space).
+*** NOTE ***: you may need to setup PYTHONPATH to include the path of installed modules if those were installed into non-default locations (for instance if you installed it into your user space).

 Configuration
 -------------